Tyndallray/Tyndallray/README.md

 ### Services 📫
 I am passionate about creating efficient and innovative solutions for businesses using my expertise in cloud and web development.

-I specializes in creating cloud-based infrastructure for websites and applications, as well as developing user-friendly interfaces and optimizing website performance.
+I specialize in creating cloud-based infrastructure for websites and applications, as well as developing user-friendly interfaces and optimizing website performance.
 I'm able to design and implement scalable and efficient web solutions that can meet the needs of modern businesses.

 Feel free to reach out to me<br>
 Linkedin - https://www.linkedin.com/in/deveshvasnani<br>